 Opened in 2008, the Jerome and Simona Chazen Building at Columbus Circle has allowed MAD to advance its institutional vision and mission of celebrating the craftsmanship and creative processes of contemporary artists and designers from around the world.
 In the last five years, MAD has expanded its exhibitions program, underscoring contemporary creation and addressing the increasing cross-pollination of contemporary art, design, and craft.
-Among this exhibition programming is Out of Hand: Materializing the Postdigital, opening this fall and including work by Frank Stella and from Materialise, as well as the Materials and Process series, which investigates how artists and craftspeople transform and approach specific materials as traditional as paper in Slash: Paper Under the Knife (2009), and wood in Against the Grain: Wood in Contemporary Art, Craft and Design (2013) to more unconventional ones such as everyday objects in Second Lives: Remixing the Ordinary (2008) and organic materials that were once part of living things in Dead or Alive: Nature Becomes Art (2010).
+Among this programming is the exhibition Out of Hand: Materializing the Postdigital which features work by Frank Stella and from Materialise, as well as the "Materials and Process" exhibition series, which investigates how artists and craftspeople transform and approach specific materials as traditional as paper in Slash: Paper Under the Knife (2009) and wood in Against the Grain: Wood in Contemporary Art, Craft and Design (2013) to more unconventional ones such as everyday objects in Second Lives: Remixing the Ordinary (2008) and organic materials that were once part of living things in Dead or Alive: Nature Becomes Art (2010).
 In that span of time, MAD has expanded its focus with the presentation of exhibitions that are international in scope-such as The Global Africa Project (2010) and the upcoming New Territories: Global Latin America (2014).

-Out of Hand: Materializing the Postdigital, opens at MAD in October, and is the first indepth survey dedicated to exploring the impact of computer-assisted methods of production on contemporary art, architecture, and design.
+Out of Hand: Materializing the Postdigital is the first in-depth survey dedicated to exploring the impact of computer-assisted methods of production on contemporary art, architecture, and design.
 Exploring the latest trends in digital fabrication, this landmark exhibition brings together more than 120 works of sculpture, jewelry, fashion, and furniture by 85 artists, architects, and designers from 20 countries to examine how new technologies are pushing the boundaries of artistic expression and creation.
 The cutting-edge works highlighted in the exhibition demonstrate the reciprocal relationship between art and technological innovation as well as materials and new techniques-an area of exploration that has long been at the core of MAD's mission and curatorial program.
-Three works created using Materialise platforms will be featured in the exhibition -- Volume.MGX lamp by Dror Benshetrit, Platform Wertel Oberfell by Gernot Oberfell and Jan Wertel, and Bust of Lady Belhaven (after Samuel Joseph) by Stephen Jones - as well as two works by Frank Stella - K.179 and K.162 from The Scarlatti K Series .
+Three works created using Materialise platforms are featured in the exhibition-Volume.MGX lamp by Dror Benshetrit, Platform Wertel Oberfell by Gernot Oberfell and Jan Wertel, and Bust of Lady Belhaven (after Samuel Joseph) by Stephen Jones-as well as two works by Frank Stella-K.179 and K.162 from The Scarlatti K Series.

 The MAD collection has also grown three-fold and in synergy with its mission, with important acquisitions that illustrate imaginative approaches to transforming materials.
-Highlights from the new collections will be featured in the exhibition Inspired, opening in March 2014.

-MAD also grew its educational and public programming, to include Open Studios; K-12 programs like MADlab, Arts Reach, and Artslife; and film, performance, residencies, and talks.
-Its pioneering Open Studios has provided a meeting point for artists and museumgoers to converse, providing an educational space that fosters dialogue between artists, designers, and the public.
+MAD has grown its educational and public programming to include Open Studios; K-12 programs like MADlab, Arts Reach, and Artslife; and film, performance, residencies, and talks.
+Its pioneering Open Studios have provided a meeting point for artists and museumgoers to converse, offering an educational space that fosters dialogue between artists, designers, and the public.
 Every day, the Open Studios host artists and designers as they produce their work in a public environment.
 The Open Studios program supports the development of original works through special projects and residencies.
-Meanwhile, MAD's robust K-12 programming has set a new model and standard for American museums, maintaining its commitment to act as a teaching resource and providing indepth, hands-on learning experiences to students in New York.
+Meanwhile, MAD's robust K-12 programming has set a new model and standard for American museums, maintaining its commitment to act as a teaching resource and providing in-depth, hands-on learning experiences to students in New York.
 Some of these programs include: MADlab, MAD's signature school program that offers a tour and hands-on workshop in the Museum's classrooms; Arts Reach, providing arts education to at-risk youth; and Artslife, MAD's paid summer program for high school students.